CellMigrationLab/Fast4DReg/README.md

 Prepare your image to have one channel.
 If you have multiple channels they can all be in the same folder as separate files.

 **Running the script**
-1. Open the "estimate-drift" script and click run.
+1. Open the "time_estimate+apply" script and click run.
 The user interface opens.

 ![image](images/Fast4DregUI.png)